FengAoWang/scTFBridge/README.md

 ```

 ## 📚 Tutorials

-Tutorials with more detailed examples and advanced use cases will be available soon in the `tutorials/` directory.
-For a working example, please refer to the `test_pypi_sctfbridge.ipynb` notebook included in this repository.
+Tutorials with more detailed examples and advanced use cases are available in the `tutorials/` directory.

+* **Quick Start:** For a working example and basic usage, please refer to [`sctfbridge_quickstart.ipynb`](https://github.com/FengAoWang/scTFBridge/blob/main/tutorials/sctfbridge_quickstart.ipynb).
+* **Cross-omics Prediction:** This tutorial demonstrates how to use scTFBridge for cross-omics prediction tasks.
+See [`sctfbridge_cross_omics_prediction.ipynb`](https://github.com/FengAoWang/scTFBridge/blob/main/tutorials/sctfbridge_cross_omics_prediction.ipynb).
+* **Disentangled Embedding:** Learn how to generate and interpret disentangled embeddings with scTFBridge in this tutorial.
+See [`sctfbridge_disentangled_embedding.ipynb`](https://github.com/FengAoWang/scTFBridge/blob/main/tutorials/sctfbridge_disentangled_embedding.ipynb).

 ## 📄 Citation
 If you use scTFBridge in your research, please cite our publication: